Cross-channel tracking is a very boring name for something that’s actually pretty exciting for marketers.

 One tactic for fixing this: Create a spreadsheet with a predefined list of metrics.
 That way, you (and everyone on your team) know exactly which words to use when building your tracking URLs.

 These are just the three most common errors that our experts encounter when they assist clients.
 There are, unfortunately, many other ways for a marketing analytics operation to get off track.

 Ultimately, though, these are fixable problems — if you approach your marketing data with strategy and patience.

-Learn how our Insight Analytics Group can help your marketing team diagnose problems hiding in your data — and set your team up for greater success.
+Learn how our services team can help your marketing team diagnose problems hiding in your data — and set your team up for greater success.